FarronF/limerick-council-meetings/meetings/2019/10/09-Municipal District of Newcastle West Joint Policing Sub Committee Meeting/Minutes - Meeting of the Meeting of the Municipal District of Newcastle West Joint Policing Sub-Committee - 6th March 2019.md

 and the Superintendent confirmed that the Road Safety Authority designate locations in areas

 close to accident blackspots.
-The locations are also available on the Garda website.--- 2
+The locations are also available on the Garda website.
+---
+2

 2. Policing Issues in the District